hyogg/Hankyung-Automation/README.md

 # Hankyung-Automation
-Kankyung-article crawling and summarization, save, and upload automation projects
+Hankyung-article crawling and summarization, save, and upload automation projects